dtcaciuc/conecerto_scoreboard/README.md

 envars.
 For example,

 ```
-REM Batch files don't have a good way to set variable to a command output.
+REM This sets EVENT_DATE; batch files don't have a good way to set variable to a command output.
 for /f "delims=" %%i in ('path\to\scoreboard\bin\today.bat') do set EVENT_DATE=%%i

 set EXPLORER_REMOTE_HTTP_BASE_PATH=/results/%EVENT_DATE%
 ```

 ## Customizing explorer colors